yussan/gulp-pug-less-boilerplate/README.md

 ## Getting started
 ### First time
-Make sure it is installed `NODE JS` and `NPM` in your system, the execute this command :
+Make sure it is installed `NODE JS` and `NPM` in your system, then execute this command :
 ```
 npm install
 ```